How to end neglected tropical diseases

 NTDs cause immeasurable suffering and often affect the world’s most vulnerable people – creating cycles of poverty and costing developing nations billions of dollars every year.
 The good news is that there is an end in sight for NTDs.

-The World Health Organization has developed a roadmap to end NTDs by 2030 – outlining the interventions needed to help control, prevent, and eliminate NTDs.
-Since the roadmap’s release in 2020 there’s been progress year-on-year, with countries the world over continuing to beat NTDs.
+The World Health Organization has developed a roadmap to end NTDs safely and effectively by 2030 – outlining the interventions needed to help control, prevent, and eliminate NTDs.
+Since the roadmap’s release in 2020 there’s been progress year-on-year, with countries the world over continuing to beat NTDs and improve public health.
 Yet the fight is not over and there is still much work to be done.

 Virgin Unite, alongside some of the incredible organisations we support in this space – Sightsavers, The End Fund, and Malaria No More – encourage you to join us and use the Kigali Summit as an opportunity to accelerate action and share the stories of success, proving that ending NTDs is an achievable goal.